devchuckcamp/goinsight/ML_PREDICTIONS.md

 **Problem**: `predicted_at` timestamps are old

 **Solutions**:
-- Check tens-insight scheduler/cron configuration
+- Check the [tens-insight](https://github.com/devchuckcamp/tens-insight) scheduler/cron configuration
 - Verify tens-insight has access to feedback data
 - Review tens-insight logs for errors
+- See tens-insight repository for model training troubleshooting

 ### LLM not using ML tables